We gather to eat, drink, enjoy God’s words,

 In April, 2015, I came to Japan, a beautiful country which I had been longing for for a long time.
 Seeing the good environment and citizenship here, I was eager to find a job, so that I could reside here.

 Later, a senior told me that it was difficult for foreigners to find jobs in Japan, but if they obtained the Real Estate Certificate, it would become much easier.
-So, after graduating from language school, I chose economic major without hesitation, for economic students had systematic occupational training and needed to obtain certificates.
-After a period of hard work, I finally passed the examination of Real Estate Notary.
+So, after graduating from language school, I chose economics as my major without hesitation, for economic students you need systematic occupational training to obtain certificates.
+After a period of hard work, I finally passed the examination for the Real Estate Notary.

-Soon, the recruiting season had passed.
-Many companies no longer recruited workers, let alone foreign ones.
+Soon, the hiring season had passed.
+Many companies no longer hired workers, let alone foreign ones.
 Then I sought help from my teacher in private, but still failed to find a job.
 Seeing others in my class all found jobs, except another foreign student and me, I felt more anxious, worrying whether I could find a job and stay in Japan.

 Before the interview, I prayed constantly to God, asking Him to lead me and guide me to walk the way ahead.
 Thank God!
 During the interview, I didn’t feel nervous and could communicate with the interviewer well.
 Satisfied with my performance, the interviewer told me that I passed and made an appointment with me for the second interview.

 On my way home, I sang hymns all the way, happy and released.
 Thank God!
 Through this experience, I truly felt that God was right by my side; when I relied on and looked to Him, He practically led me by His words, which was not vague at all.
-Since then I had better faith in God.
+Since then I had better.

-Though I still felt kind of nervous about the following interview, I knew God would lead the direction of my away, because after experiencing His wondrous deeds, I knew that He is always by my side.
+Though I still felt kind of nervous about the following interview, I knew God would lead me to the direction forward, because after experiencing His wondrous deeds, I knew that He is always by my side.
 Then I prayed to Him, “Oh God!
 You know that I lack the powers of expression, insights, and courage.
 May You give me faith and strength so that I can face and experience this environment.”
 After prayer, I felt calm in my heart.
-During the interview, I was released and prompt at answers.
+During the interview, I was released and was prompt at answering questions.
 To my surprise, a few minutes after the interview, the head of the personnel department gave me a notice and told me that I was accepted by the company with a salary higher than that of the others accepted.
-Seeing all these, I was moved to tears and knew that it was God’s wondrous deeds.
+Seeing all these things, I was moved to tears and knew that it was God’s wondrous deeds.

 Through this experience, I truly appreciated that God is always by my side, supplying me and leading me.
 I also saw that God is faithful and that His word has power and authority, and that it is actually not vague to rely on and look to Him.
 Thank God!
-I not only find a good job, but also gain a little true knowledge of His sovereignty and have more faith in Him.
+I not only found a good job, but also gained a little true knowledge of His sovereignty and more faith in Him.
 I believe that with God’s company and the guidance of His words, I will become more brave and confident in the future.
-All glory be to!
+All glory be to Almighty God!